michaelcaterisano/BeatPeggiator-dev/README.md

 #### Description:

-BeatPeggiator randomly chooses one or more active MIDI note from the `Active Notes` (the number of which is controlled by the `Simultaneous notes` parameter), and then plays them at a randomized rhythm, which is controlled by two parameters: `Beat division` and `Number of notes`.
+BeatPeggiator creates rhythms using the MIDI notes that are currently playing in the piano roll.
+It does this using three main parameters:

+#### Parameters:

+`Beats` represents the number of beats (or metronome clicks) over which BeatPeggiator will play rhythms.

-`Beat division` represents the number of possible notes in a beat.
-These notes will be equally spaced.
+`Beat division` represents the number of equal parts `Beats` will be divided into.

-`Number of notes` represents the number of notes to be played during a given beat.
+`Number of notes` represents the number of beat divisions that will be played over the `Beats`.

+BeatPeggiator's other settings are:

+`Note Order` which has three options: up, down, and random.
+This controls the order in which notes are played.

+`Simultaneous Notes`, which controls how many notes are played at once.

+`Note Length` which controls the length of each note played.

+`Random Length` which introduces some randomness to the note lengths.

+`Random Delay` which causes notes to be delayed by a random amount.

+#### Settings Examples:

+`Beats` : 1
+`Beat Division` : 4
+`Number of notes` : 3

+Every beat, BeatPeggiator will play 3 notes in a 4 subdivision, or three 16th notes every beat.

+`Beats` : 5
+`Beat Division`: 3
+`Number of notes` : 3

+Every five beats, BeatPeggiator will play three equally spaced notes, or a 3 : 5 polyrhythm.

-#### Usage:
+#### Deeper dive:

 On a keyboard or in the piano roll, hold down some notes.
 Ex: C3 E3 G3.